LorenzoOliveira03/LorenzoOliveira03/README.md

 ### Hi there 👋
-### Olá, me chamo Lorenzo Turcato Oliveira!
+### Hello, My name is Lorenzo Turcato Oliveira!
-### Bem vindo ao meu perfil GitHub 👋
+### Welcome to my git hub profile 👋
-I’m currently working on Pet - informática(pucrs) ...
+  - I’m currently working on Pet - informática(pucrs).
-🌱 I’m currently learning FRONTEND
+  - I’m currently learning FRONTEND.
 <!--
 **LorenzoOliveira03/LorenzoOliveira03** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.